 Conditions with similar signs and symptoms from Orphanet

-Differential diagnosis may include epidermolysis bullosa simplex, disorders of cornification, CHAND syndrome and hypohidrotic ectodermal dysplasia (see these terms).
-Allelic disorders include ADULT syndrome, EEC syndrome, limb-mammary syndrome and split hand/foot malformation type 4 (see these terms).
-Rapp-Hodgkin syndrome is not a separate disease entity, but is now considered part of the disease spectrum of AEC.
+Differential diagnosis may include epidermolysis bullosa simplex, disorders of cornification, CHAND syndrome and hypohidrotic ectodermal dysplasia.
+Allelic disorders include Acro-dermal-ungual-lacrimal-tooth (ADULT) syndrome, ectrodactyly-ectodermal dysplasia clefting (EEC) syndrome, limb-mammary syndrome and split hand/foot malformation type 4.
+AEC is generally distinguished from these other disorders by clinical features (particularly scalp erosions) as well as the location of the TP63 change.
+The Rapp-Hodgkin syndrome is not a separate disease entity, but is now considered part of the disease spectrum of AEC syndrome.

 Visit the Orphanet disease page for more information.

 Research helps us better understand diseases and can lead to advances in diagnosis and treatment.
 This section provides resources to help you learn about medical research and ways to get involved.